A walking tour following paths once trod by monks in Kyushu.

 The walk continues gently on, undulating as the path winds through plantation forests.
 We take a break at a small, lonely temple, which narrowly missed being crushed by a falling cedar tree some years ago.
 From here we skirt around Mt.
 Futago on old roads back to Futago-ji.
 Here we pause at the bottom of some long stone steps guarded by two Nio deities for a group photograph.
 Further up the steps in a small hut is a large relief model of the Kunisaki Peninsula.
 Your tour leader will trace the route completed to this point.

 We eat our lunch in a hut on the grounds of Futago-ji before having a look around.
 If he is in residence, the young priest will join us and introduce us to some of his temple’s extensive grounds.
-From here we return by dedicated vehicle to Baien-no-Sato where hot baths and another delicious evening meal await.
+From here we transfer to our accommodation, Baien-no-Sato.
+Named after Miura Baien, a local who excelled in philosophy and sciences in the 18th century, this modern inn has an unusual addition in his honour; a large 65cm reflecting telescope.
+Baien, who was born close by and lived most of his life in the vicinity, studied rangaku, western sciences, western philosophy and astronomy.

 Meals: Breakfast, lunch & dinner provided.